adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 Sometimes I feel like that type of broader educational entertaining content—there's no reason it can't be done by individuals within organizations.
 It doesn't all have to be PR announcements about new features.

-**Sarah Chen:** That's a powerful insight.
+**Sarah:** That's a powerful insight.
 It seems like your success came from treating the corporate blog more like a personal engineering blog, focusing on being interesting, entertaining, and informative rather than purely promotional.

 *[This concludes part one of our interview with Adam Gordon Bell.
 Join us for part two where we'll explore Adam's transition to Pulumi and how his content creation approach has evolved in his new role.]*